polterguy/phosphorusfive/plugins/extras/p5.http/README.md

 ## GETting files

-If you instead want to retrieve a document using HTTP GET, and save it directly to file, without loading it into memory,you can use *[p5.http.get-file]*.
+If you instead want to retrieve a document using HTTP GET, and save it directly to disc, without loading it into memory, you can use *[p5.http.get-file]*.
 Consider the following code.

 ```